Updated On 9/28/21

 These forms and plans are crucial for emergencies large and small, so you should definitely keep them at your fingertips – or in this case, right on your smartphone.
 Unless you have Microsoft Word software on your phone, save each of them as PDFs and place them on Dropbox or iCloud or other online file service so that you can open and read them right on your phone.

 You may also want to save them directly onto your phone or tablet so that they will be available if your cell phone or Wi-Fi service is down.
 There are a couple of ways to do this.
 If you can find the directions on how to save a PDF onto your smartphone from the phone’s manufacturer, just follow those directions.
-Or a quicker way would be to convert the PDFs to ePub files and save them to iBooks or Google Books for quick access.
-Click this link if you need a tutorial.

 #2 Need Access To These Forms And Plans

-These forms may contain some sensitive information, so instead of saving them directly onto your phone, place them on a secure password protected server or password protected Cloud-based server, like Dropbox, iCloud or Sky Drive and place the link to those folders in a special contact on your smartphone.
+These forms may contain some sensitive information, so instead of saving them directly onto your phone, place them on a secure password protected server or password protected Cloud-based server, like Dropbox, iCloud or Sky Drive and place the link to those folders in a special document or contact on your smartphone.
 Do not store the password with the link.

 One important note: DO NOT put your or your family’s social security numbers in your list of vital information, or in online files or folders, no matter how secure they are.
 If you have to have those numbers with you (and haven’t memorized them), copy the originals and place the copies in a secure safe deposit box instead.
 If you need that information during an emergency or evacuation, wait to retrieve it until you can access it on your computer or portable hard drive in your secure location.